19hours/sg-statutes/Acts/Enlistment Act.md

 (7) In this section and section 25 —

-“civilian remuneration,” in respect of any person, means the following moneys which the person would have received had he not been required to perform any relevant service —
+“civilian remuneration”, in respect of any person, means the following moneys which the person would have received had he not been required to perform any relevant service —

 (a) remuneration derived from gainful employment; and